Eugene32/Travel-Application/README.md

  - Shows current weather for the destination and a 5-day forecast.
  - Search history will be saved and can be retrieved from the drop-down list.
    - Search history is currently limited to 5 items only.
- - Used momentjs, Bulma, server APIs (mapbox, ipdata, ipgeolocation, & openweathermap)
+ - Technologies used momentjs, Bulma, server APIs (mapbox, ipdata, ipgeolocation, & openweathermap)

  - Limitations: